 - The library staff is not available for legal advice.
-If you require legal assistance, click the following link for more information.
+Please see this list of resources for assistance.

 The Library subscribes to a number of electronic resources on behalf of Harvard Law School faculty, staff, and students; use of these resources is limited to members of the Harvard Law School community.
 Access is controlled by either IP address or password.
 See the Electronic Resources page for more information.